-On May 17, 2013, we entered, through two separate wholly-owned subsidiaries, into two shipbuilding contracts with China Shipbuilding Trading Company, Limited and Jiangnan Shipyard (Group) Co., Ltd. for the construction of two Newcastlemax dry bulk vessels for a contract price of \$48.7 million each.
-We expect to take delivery of the two vessels in 2016.
+On May 17, 2013, we entered, through two separate wholly owned subsidiaries, into two shipbuilding contracts with China Shipbuilding Trading Company, Limited and Jiangnan Shipyard (Group) Co., Ltd. for the construction of two Newcastlemax dry bulk vessels, Hull H2548, named San Francisco, and Hull H2549, named Newport News, for a contract price of \$48.7 million each, reduced by \$1.0 million each on December 20, 2016, pursuant to addenda signed with the sellers.
+Both vessels were delivered in January 2017.

 On May 20, 2013, we entered into a loan agreement with Eluk Shipping Company Inc., a subsidiary of Diana Containerships, to provide to it an unsecured loan of up to \$50.0 million, the drawdown of which was completed on August 20, 2013.
-On September 9, 2015, the agreement was amended, pursuant to which the loan matures on March 15, 2022; bears interest at LIBOR plus a margin of 3% per annum; the back-end fee accumulated up to and became payable on the date of the amendment; and the borrowers will pay to the lender a fee of \$200 on the maturity date.
+The agreement was amended on July 28, 2014, and pursuant to a further amendment dated September 9, 2015, the loan matures on March 15, 2022; bears interest at LIBOR plus a margin of 3% per annum; the back-end fee, which accumulated up to and paid on the date of the amendment, was replaced by a fee of \$200,000 payable by the borrower on the maturity date.
 In addition, the borrowers agreed to repay the principal amount of the loan on the last day of each interest period in amounts of \$5.0 million per annum, but not to exceed \$32.5 million in the aggregate.
 The loan is subordinated to Diana Containerships' loan with the Royal Bank of Scotland.
+On August 24, 2016, Diana Shipping Inc.'s Independent Committee of the Board of Directors and the Board of Directors approved another amendment to the loan, pursuant to which the repayment of all outstanding principal amounts are deferred until the later of (i) the repayment or prepayment in full by Diana Containerships of a deferred amount under its loan agreement with The Royal Bank of Scotland plc, whose repayment is scheduled to commence on March 15, 2019 and to be completed not later than June 15, 2021, and (ii) September 15, 2018.
+The amendment also changes the borrower under the loan to another wholly-owned subsidiary of Diana Containerships and provides for an increase of the interest rate for the period between September 12, 2016 (the effective date of the amendment) and December 31, 2018 to 3.35% per annum over LIBOR.

-On May 24, 2013, we entered into, through two separate wholly-owned subsidiaries, a term loan facility for up to \$30.0 million with The Export-Import Bank of China having a majority interest and DNB Bank ASA, as agent, to partly finance, after delivery, the construction cost of our two newbuilding Ice Class Panamax dry bulk carriers, named Crystalia and Atalandi, which we drew down on May 22, 2014.
+On May 24, 2013, we entered into, through two separate wholly-owned subsidiaries, a term loan facility for up to \$30.0 million with The Export-Import Bank of China, or CEXIM Bank, having a majority interest and DNB Bank ASA, as agent, to partly finance, after delivery, the construction cost of our two newbuilding Ice Class Panamax dry bulk carriers, the Crystalia and the Atalandi, which we drew down on May 22, 2014.